terraform-ibm-modules/terraform-ibm-cis/docs/README.md

 ## Domain

-The [domain module](https://github.com/terraform-ibm-modules/terraform-ibm-cis/blob/main/modules/domain/) within the CIS module provides the terraform resources required to adda and configure a domain in a cis instance.
+The [domain module](https://github.com/terraform-ibm-modules/terraform-ibm-cis/blob/main/modules/domain/) within the CIS module provides the terraform resources required to add and configure a domain in a cis instance.
 After the module run successfully-

 * The status of the domain that is configured in the CIS instance is set to `pending`.
 * You then configure the name servers that are assigned to the domain at the DNS provider or registrar.